CoderDojoSI/course/tasks/tasks/constraint_programming.md

 Follow this short tutorial:
 * [Constraint programming in Python](http://agiliq.com/blog/2009/03/constraint-programming-in-python/)

-Now it is your job to revise [Sudoku rules](http://www.sudoku.name/rules/), if you don't know them already, and then figure out, how to represent the 'Sudoku problem':
+Now you should revise [Sudoku rules](http://www.sudoku.name/rules/), if you don't know them already, and then figure out how to represent the 'Sudoku problem':
 * what are the **variables** in a game of Sudoku,
 * what are their **possible values**, and
-* what are the **constraints** that define the correct solution.
+* what are the **constraints** that define the correct solution?

 You will need to **install a constraint-solving library** to execute this task, and you are free to [choose](http://labix.org/python-constraint)